physcrowley/physcrowley.github.io/pages/bbc/tracking.md

 In all, remaining time on known Issues is estimated at well over the initial total time expected for the project, not including fixing the website materials based on the preexisting ones. **Total project time should be about 5x the initial estimate!**

 That's the danger of projects that require learning significant amounts of new tools.
 In this case : pair programming with an AI Agent, larger python project architecture, efficient SQL database structure, Google Drive API's and authentication, efficient and secure distribution of configuration data.

+#### Meeting correcting deadlines (keeping my word)

+> Updated 2025-10-27

+I have been on top of this so far, until this past week!
+My students in the grade 10 science class have chosen a half period of board games this Thursday as my consequence.

 <details>
 <summary>Original task list</summary>